zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/2024-01-01-green-eater.md

 | hemp seeds | ?? | 20 |
 | peanuts (ground nuts) | 1.23 | 21.4 |

-Here is my easy takes on green proteins.
+Here are my takes on making the consumption of protein as organic as possible.
 0. A firm **NO** to anything related to **COWS**
 1. **REDUCE RED** meat consumption
 2. All **VEG**etables are better than any kind of meat